 It is said that Revd.
 Ellacombe (his portrait is shown here) devised the mechanism so that all the bells could be rung by one trusted person without involving a band of unruly and perhaps drunken ringers.

-In one year’s time, on 26 June 2021, there will be a worldwide celebration of the 200 year anniversary of Ellacombe’s invention of the apparatus.
-The celebration is being jointly organized by the History Group and St Mary’s Church.
+On 26 June 2021, there was a worldwide celebration of the 200 year anniversary of Ellacombe’s invention of the apparatus.
+The celebration was jointly organized by the History Group and St Mary’s Church.

-Our leaflet on the Chimes explains what the apparatus does, the story behind their invention and how the celebration will take place. –> Chimes Leaflet
+Our leaflet on the Chimes explains what the apparatus does, the story behind their invention and how the celebration was planned. –> Chimes Leaflet

 The mechanism has a frame which is located in the vestry or the bell-ringing room of the church.
 When in use the ropes are taut and pulling one of the ropes towards the player will strike the hammer against the bell.
 For normal full circle ringing, the ropes are slackened to allow the hammers to drop away from the moving bells.